-What HIPAA Says about TLS and SSL:
+What HIPAA Says about TLS and SSL

 Electronic PHI has been encrypted as specified in the HIPAA Security Rule by “the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without use of a confidential process or key” (45 CFR 164.304 definition of encryption) and such confidential process or key that might enable decryption has not been breached.

 Valid encryption processes for data in motion are those which comply, as appropriate, with NIST Special Publications 800-52, Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations; 800-77, Guide to IPsec VPNs; or 800-113, Guide to SSL VPNs, or others which are Federal Information Processing Standards (FIPS) 140-2 validated.

-So, What does NIST 800-52 Say?
+So, What does NIST 800-52 rev 2 Say?

-- SSL v3 must not be used
+- SSL v2 and v3 must never be used,

 - TLS v1.0+ is OK to be used when interoperability with non-government systems is required, and

-- Only ciphers in a specific, recommended list are OK to use
+- Only ciphers in a specific, recommended list are OK to use.

 What Does LuxSci Do?

-- Only allowing TLS v1.0+ (no SSL v3)
+- Only allowing TLS v1.2+

-Furthermore, LuxSci allows HIPAA-compliant customers to have email delivered to recipients using “TLS Only” secured connections to recipients servers that support TLS for SMTP.
-For many customers, the easy-of-use of TLS for secure email delivery is a great solution when available.
-LuxSci’s systems auto-check all of the recipient’s inbound email servers to ensure that all of them support TLS v1.0+ and at least of the recommended ciphers …. only in this case do we permit use of “TLS Only”.
-E.g. only in this case can we deliver messages to them in a compliant manner.
+LuxSci also allows HIPAA-compliant customers to have secure email messages delivered to recipients using “TLS Only” secured connections to recipient servers that support TLS for SMTP.
+For many customers, the ease of use of TLS for secure email delivery is a great solution when available.
+LuxSci’s systems dynamically check all of the recipient’s inbound email servers to ensure that all of them support a sufficient level of TLS (in this case, TLS 1.2+ with any NIST-recommended ciphers).
+Only then will LuxSci permit TLS-Only email delivery.

 Use our TLS Checker Tool to see if a domain supports SMTP TLS and if its support is “good enough” for HIPAA-compliant email delivery.